ForgeXYZ/Arnold-For-Blender/README.md

 # Barnold (beta) Status: :yellow_heart:
-Arnold integration with Blender, updated to work with Arnold 5.1 and Blender 2.79b
+Arnold integration with Blender, updated to work with Arnold 5.1 and Blender 2.79b.
+This is not yet production ready, but will be soon...

 ### Needs Fixing
 - Add metalness parameter to "Base" section of shader panel